 Evaluations must assess key factors per workload in addition to cost, including application performance and latency.
-The new hybrid must take into account business risk, as well as availability, redundancy and security concerns.
+The new hybrid must take into account business risk, as well as availability, redundancy and enterprise security concerns.
 An awareness of long-term goals must replace head-in-the-sand thinking when it comes efficiently managing hybrid IT environment

 Maximizing DCIM to Address Hybrid IT Complexity